-Calvin, a 24-year-old, African American male, was referred by the Alameda County Public Defender’s Office while in custody for a carjacking while under the influence.
+Calvin, was referred by the Alameda County Public Defender’s Office while in custody for a carjacking while under the influence.
 He was incarcerated for a year prior to entering treatment at a local treatment center and then Bonita House Residential Treatment and was mandated to a year of treatment to satisfy legal system requirements.
 He has ongoing case management support from the Alameda County Sheriff Office’s Youth and Family Services Bureau.
 Despite self-reported memory loss of incident leading to incarceration client presented with fair insight around poor judgment, impulse control, secondary to lack of sober coping skills and subsequent meth abuse.
 A client referred with a diagnosis of major depressive disorder and stimulant abuse.

 Initially, Calvin did not believe that his substance abuse impacted his mental health negatively, shared that substances “makes me think about and question my sense of reality” and that “drugs make me feel better.”
 Due to past trauma and mental health struggle, Calvin identified himself as “not having feelings” when he first entered treatment and focused successfully on re-connecting with emotions and as a result of his empathy and ability to connect with others.
 Calvin also struggled with hopelessness, loss of interest, and poor judgment related to major depressive disorder leading to his use of methamphetamines.
 Subsequently, this resulted in poor impulse control which has led him to be incarcerated.